 Fo making WordPress faster, you can enable gzip compression on your WordPress website by using a gzip-supported caching plugin.
 If you want to do it manually, you can enable this compression by adding the .htaccess file.

 There are several Gzip compression checkers on the web that will offer you a good Elementor page speed by optimizing your files.
-Test your website on there to determine whether the compression is working on your website or not.
+Perform Elementor speed test to determine whether the compression is working on your website or not.

 Checking The Speed